Horlar-1st/Analyzing-Students-Mental-Health/README.md

 - Download the repository as a zip file
 - Extract the files
 - Run the `notebook.ipynb`.
 It is an SQL code on Jupyter notebook

+## 🙌 Credits

+This project was completed as part of a **[DataCamp](https://www.datacamp.com/)** course.
+All datasets and instructions were provided by DataCamp, while the implementation and analysis are my own.